hpyproject/hpy/docs/debug-mode.rst

 * Reading from a memory which is no longer guaranteed to be still valid, for example, the buffer returned by ``HPyUnicode_AsUTF8AndSize`` after the corresponding ``HPy`` handle was closed.
-* Writing to a memory which should be read-only, for example, the buffer returned by ``HPyUnicode_AsUTF8AndSize``.
+* Writing to memory which should be read-only, for example the buffer returned by ``HPyUnicode_AsUTF8AndSize``.

 Activating Debug Mode
 ---------------------

-The debug mode works only for extensions built with HPy universal ABI.
+Debug mode works *only* for extensions built with HPy universal ABI.

-To enable the debug mode, use environment variable ``HPY_DEBUG``.
-If ``HPY_DEBUG=1``, then all HPy modules are loaded with debug context.
+To enable debug mode, use environment variable ``HPY_DEBUG``.
+If ``HPY_DEBUG=1``, then all HPy modules are loaded with the debug context.
-Alternatively ``HPY_DEBUG`` can be set to a comma separated list of names of the modules that should be loaded in the debug mode.
+Alternatively ``HPY_DEBUG`` can be set to a comma separated list of names of the modules that should be loaded in debug mode.

-In order to verify that your extension is being loaded in the HPy debug mode, use environment variable ``HPY_LOG``.
-If this variable is set, then all HPy extensions built in universal ABI mode print a message, such as:
+In order to verify that your extension is being loaded in debug mode, use environment variable ``HPY_LOG``.
+If this variable is set, then all HPy extensions built in universal ABI mode print a message when loaded, such as:

 .. code-block:: console